icatproject/ids.server/NOTES.rst

 must also be able to raise it.
 Maybe move it to the package `org.icatproject.ids.plugin` then?

-This exception is an IOException.
-This may be an arguable decision.

 Observations Regarding the Existing Code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~